Linacre College, Oxford: Boat Club

+Linacre Boat Club (or LBC) is the rowing club for members of Linacre and Nuffield colleges, both in the University of Oxford.
+Founded in 1968, LBC shares a boathouse with the college boat clubs of Lady Margaret Hall, Trinity and Magdalen.

+As both Linacre and Nuffield are graduate colleges, LBC is one of the few rowing clubs on the Isis that caters solely to postgraduate students.

+Linacre competes in a wide variety of races, both on the Isis (including the Torpids and Summer Eights) and elsewhere, including the Head of the River Race on the Thames at London.
+Since 2022 Linacre has organised the Tamesis Regatta, a series of side-by-side races held over four days for novice crews.

+From time-to-time the club uses the scallop shells of Linacre college, which are themselves taken from the arms of the prominent Linacre family of northern Derbyshire and southern Yorkshire, and represent the completion of the Camino pilgrimage to Santiago.
+The colours of the blades likely originate in the golden (or) crowns of the old (pre-1988) arms of Linacre college and its black (sable) shield.

+Between the college's foundation and the creation of its boat club in 2023, members of Reuben College also rowed with LBC.

 Sustainability and ethics

 The college has a strong environmental ethos and has gained a reputation as the 'green' college of Oxford through a number of environmental initiatives over the years including an official sustainability policy.
 Linacre has been ranked greenest college by OUSU in a number of years.
 The common room executive hosts an environment officer and there is an active green society since 2007 as well as an allotment society.
 Linacre's Abraham building won Green Building of the Year 1996 and as well as the BCE Environmental Leadership Award.
 In 2006 Linacre became the first carbon neutral college in Oxford by offsetting carbon emissions with a three-year contract with ClimateCare but stopped being carbon neutral in 2008.

 In 2010 Linacre committed to the 10:10 campaign to reduce carbon emissions 10% that year.
 It has more recently set a target of 40% reduction over ten years until 2020.
 A photovoltaic system was installed on the roofs of Abraham and Griffiths Buildings in 2011.
-In 2016 Linacre invested £100,000 into the Low Carbon Hub, a renewable energy social enterprise.
+In 2016 Linacre invested £100,000 into Low Carbon Hub, a renewable energy social enterprise.
 Linacre was the first Oxford college to achieve fairtrade status in September 2006.
 In 2016 Linacre also hosted a seminar series on the sustainability and ethics of banking.

 Linacre runs two major public lectures each year: